stevegmag/webonwater-webonwater/scripts/README.md

 # Deployment Scripts

-This directory contains utility scripts for deploying and testing the Next.js application.
+This directory contains utility scripts for deploying and testing the Next.js TypeScript application.

 ## Available Scripts